dianamatkava/aws-hands-on/aws-vpc-hands-on/Readme.md

 ### 1. **Create EC2 in Private Subnet**
 - Create private subnet.
 - Launch EC2 instance in the private subnet.
-- Ensure that the instance does not have internet access.
+- Ensure that the instance does not have internet access. (using tools like `nc`)
-- Ensure that you are unable to connect via SSH due to lack of internet access.
+- Ensure that you are unable to connect via SSH (using the key) due to lack of internet access.

 ---

 ## Public Subnets

 ### 2. **Create EC2 in Public Subnet**
-- Create private subnet and create and associating it with an Internet Gateway (IGW) and Routing Table
+- Create private subnet associating it with an Internet Gateway (IGW) and Routing Table
 - Launch EC2 instance in the public subnet.

 #### 2.1 **Connect Using Instance Connect**
 - Connect to the instance using the AWS Console's Instance Connect feature.
 - Connect with SSH via Instance Connect.

 #### 2.2 **Connect Using SSH**
 - SSH into the instance using the provided key pair:
 ```bash
 ssh -i "my-testing-key-ec2.pem" ec2-user@<public_host>
 ```
-- Successful SSH connection to the instance.

 #### 2.3 **Check Internet Connectivity**
 - From the instance, test internet access using: